-Master key (black)-This key works in every lock.
-Your Toyota dealer will need it to make you a new key with built-in transponder chip.

-Sub key (gray)-This key will not work in the glove box and trunk.
+- Master key (black)-This key works in every lock.
+Your Toyota dealer will need it to make you a new key with built-in transponder chip. - Sub key (gray)-This key will not work in the glove box, trunk and armrest door in the rear seat.